xxshady/relib/docs.md

 ### Background threads check

-Dynamic library cannot be unloaded safely if background threads spawned by it are still running at the time of unloading, so host checks them and returns an error (TODO: add link to source code or docs with error) if so.
+Dynamic library cannot be unloaded safely if background threads spawned by it are still running at the time of unloading, so host checks them and returns [`ThreadsStillRunning`](https://docs.rs/relib_host/latest/relib_host/enum.UnloadError.html#variant.ThreadsStillRunning) error if so.

-**note:** module can register "before_unload" export using `relib_module::export` proc-macro (TODO: add link)
+**note:** module can register "before_unload" export using [`relib_module::export`](https://docs.rs/relib_module/latest/relib_module/attr.export.html) proc-macro

 ### Thread-locals on Windows